Marine Corps Mounted Color Guard

-U.S. Marines with the Marine Corps Mounted Color Guard, await to present the Colors at Preakness at Pimlico Race Course in Baltimore, Maryland, on May 17, 2024.
+U.S. Marines with the Marine Corps Mounted Color Guard, present an award to the winner of the Sgt.
+Reckless Memorial Race at Preakness at Pimlico Race Course in Baltimore, Maryland, on May 17, 2024.
 MCG conducted a cross-country journey from Marine Corps Logistics Base Barstow, California to the National Capitol Region for the first time in over a decade to participate in Preakness, the National Memorial Day Parade and a series of additional events designed to uphold the Marine Corps’ prominence, promote the Marine Corps’ only Mounted Color Guard asset and support recruiting nationwide.
-(U.S. Marine Corps photo by Cpl.
+(U.S. Marine Corps video by Cpl.
 Brian Stippey)

 |Date Taken: